JackPieCZ/EEPPR/README.md

         - If you are a Prophesee customer, retrieve the link in the [Knowledge Center Download section](https://support.prophesee.ai/portal/en/kb/prophesee-1/metavision-sdk/download-center). ([request an account](https://www.prophesee.ai/kc-access-request/) if you don’t have one yet).
         - Otherwise, you must [sign-up for the SDK](https://www.prophesee.ai/metavision-intelligence-sdk-download) to get the link.

-   - Once you have access to our installer repository, among the list of SDK installers (Metavision_SDK_xyz_Setup.exe), download the one with highest version number and install it.
+   - Once you have access to our installer repository, among the list of SDK installers, download the `Metavision_SDK_440_Setup.exe` and install it using default settings.
 - For Linux
    - Open installation instructions for [Linux](https://docs.prophesee.ai/4.5.2/installation/linux.html#chapter-installation-linux)
    - Verify your system is compatible by checking the [Required Configuration section](https://docs.prophesee.ai/4.5.2/installation/linux.html#required-configuration)